JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CButton Class.md

 Retrieves the margins used to draw text in a button control.

 ```
-GetTextMargin (BYREF tMargin AS RECT) AS BOOLEAN
+FUNCTION GetTextMargin (BYREF tMargin AS RECT) AS BOOLEAN
 ```
 | Parameter | Description |
 | --------- | ----------- |